 Add the tomatoes and the basil leaves to the aubergine and pour the tomato sauce into the pan.
 Season to taste, stir thoroughly and cook over medium heat for 15 minutes.

 Bring a pot of water to a boil, add the rice and a teaspoon of salt.
 Stir the rice, lower the heat and cook for 13 minutes, stirring occasionally.

 Once the rice has cooked through, drain it and add it to the aubergine sauce.
 Sauté the rice and the sauce for a few minutes.
 Add about ⅔ of the parmesan and pecorino.

 Grease the inside of a casserole dish with a bit of olive oil.
 Cover the bottom with breadcrumbs.
 Create a layer of rice, pressing it to the bottom with a wooden spoon.
 Sprinkle on top some mozzarella, parmesan and pecorino, then cover everything with another layer of rice.
 Proceed in this fashion until all the ingredients are used up.

-Garnish the top layer with some ollive oil and some breadcrumbs.
-Bake at 200°C for 25-30 minutes.
+Garnish the top layer with some olive oil and some breadcrumbs.
+Bake to 200°C for 25-30 minutes.

 Let the baked rice cool a little before serving it.